rollup/plugins/packages/node-resolve/README.md

 Type: `Boolean`<br>
 Default: `false`

 If `true`, instructs the plugin to use the browser module resolutions in `package.json` and adds `'browser'` to `exportConditions` if it is not present so browser conditionals in `exports` are applied.
 If `false`, any browser properties in package files will be ignored.
-Alternatively, a value of `'browser'` can be added to the `mainFields` option, however this option takes precedence over `mainFields`.
+Alternatively, a value of `'browser'` can be added to both the `mainFields` and `exportConditions` options, however this option takes precedence over `mainFields`.

 > This option does not work when a package is using [package entrypoints](https://nodejs.org/api/packages.html#packages_package_entry_points)